-When in doubt, throw it out - or ask.
+When in doubt, throw it out – or ask.
 Unwanted materials can harm employees and equipment at the Recycle Center.
-If you don’t see an answer to your question, email us at LiveGreen@lexingtonky.gov or message us @LiveGreenLex on Facebook, Twitter, and Instagram.
+If you don’t see an answer to your question, email us at LiveGreen@lexingtonky.gov or message us @LiveGreenLex on Facebook, Twitter or Instagram.
 We’ll get back to you.
 We may even add the questions/answers to this page as a resource for other thoughtful recyclers.

 Aluminum and steel cans, lids and canisters; plastic screw-top bottles, jugs and jars (caps on); corrugated cardboard; paperboard; brown packing paper and brown paper bags; paper – newspaper, magazines, catalogs, office paper, mail, paper envelopes; refrigerated and shelf-stable cartons (caps on); glass bottles and jars

 Materials should be clean, dry and loose.
 A flyer of this list, with pictures, can be downloaded and printed.

 What if I use a private hauler for recycling?